Ioannis Canellos / Using ChatGPT via gptel to make my Emacs nutrition tracker smarter

 A video walkthrough that walks through the this post can be found here:

-Creating a function to get nutritional information from ChatGPT Link to heading
+Creating a function to get nutritional information from ChatGPT

 The first thing that we are going to need is a new function that given a food and its quantity, will query ChatGPT via GPTel for all nutrients in a FOOD item with a given QUANTITY.
 The function will return a map of nutrients to their values.